 On the Front: The galaxy cluster Hydra A is 840 million light years from Earth.
 The optical image on the right shows many individual galaxies radiating in the visible wavelength.
-The false color Chandra image on the left, made with the Advanced CCD Imaging Spectrometer (ACIS), shows X-ray emissions.
-The colors represent the brightness of the X-rays, with white being the brightest.
+The false color Chandra image on the left shows X-ray emissions.
+The colors represent the brightness of x rays, with white being the brightest.
 The Chandra image shows the complex inner structure of the large cloud of multimillion degree gas.
 Long strands of 35 million degree gas are seen expanding away from the center of the cluster.
-They may be deflected by magnetic fields produced by explosions from the vicinity of a supermassive black hole at the core of the central galaxy.
-As the largest gravitationally bound objects in the Universe, galaxy clusters provide crucial clues for understanding the origin and fate of the Universe.
+They may be deflected by magnetic fields produced by explosions, from the vicinity of a supermassive black hole at the core of the central galaxy.
+As the largest gravitationally bound objects in the universe, galaxy clusters provide crucial clues for understanding the origin and fate of the universe.